dotnet/AspNetCore.Docs/aspnetcore/web-api/define-controller.md

 ### Multipart/form-data request inference

-When an action parameter is annotated with the [[FromForm]](/dotnet/api/microsoft.aspnetcore.mvc.fromformattribute) attribute, the `multipart/form-data` request format is inferred.
+When an action parameter is annotated with the [[FromForm]](/dotnet/api/microsoft.aspnetcore.mvc.fromformattribute) attribute, the `multipart/form-data` request constraint is inferred.

 The default behavior is disabled with the following code in *Startup.ConfigureServices*: